About London Bloomsbury

 To find out more about things to do in the local area, click here.+44 (0) 800 289997

 We will provide support to help you find suitable accommodation.
-We have an online accommodation portal which provides helpful advice on choosing a property to rent in London and provides a property listings search for students who have accepted their place at the London Bloomsbury campus.
+Our Online accommodation portal provides helpful advice on choosing a property to rent in London and provides property listings search for students who have accepted their place at our Bloomsbury Campus.

-If you’d like to find other University of Law students to privately rent with, or you have a spare room in your house/flat, you can join our Housemate Hub Facebook group to chat to and make living arrangements with fellow students.
-Go to Facebook and search groups for ‘Official University of Law Group - Housemate Hub’.
+If you'd like to find other University of Law students to privately rent with, or you have a spare room in your house/flat, you can visit our Campus Facebook page to chat to and make living arrangements with fellow students in your area.
+Go to Facebook and search groups for your campus.

 Whether your motivation is to meet other students, relax and unwind or burn a few calories, there is something to suit everyone.